influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

     ```

 4.  <span id="enable-feature-flag"></span>
-    Update your `AppInstance` resource to enable the `useLicensedBinaries` feature flag.
+    Update your `AppInstance` resource to include the `useLicensedBinaries` feature flag.
     Add the `useLicensedBinaries` entry to the `.spec.package.spec.featureFlags`
     property--for example: